CasimirKaPazi/tikap/Grammar.md

   General classifier for uncountable nouns.
 Includes abstract concepts like time.
   I better put more stuff of the stuff into the stuff.

-Classifiers that may or may not be added: Plants, Tools, Places, Networks (Language, social relations, internet)

 Which CL to use also depends on the context.
-If a book falls on your head you would use Compact, if you quote from it, it is a Container.
+If a book falls on your head you would use Thing, if you quote from it, it is a Container.

 To talk about a classifier in an abstract sense (as in "I don't know when to use the Stuff-CL") they get prefixed with the Thing-CL.